qkunst/collectiemanagement/report.md

     shouldn't be publicly accessible!
-    should be accessible when logged in as admin should not be accessible when logged in as qkunst
+    should be accessible when logged in as admin should not be accessible when logged in as qkunst Collection
+    GET collection/id/artists
+      shouldn't be publicly accessible
+      should be accessible by QKunst having access to collection GET collection/:collection_id/artists/:id
+      shouldn't be publicly accessible
+      should be accessible by QKunst having access to collection should not give access to artists not visible in collection should not expose attachments outside original collection

 Attachments
   GET /attachments/new